 The one- and two-semester in-residence fellowship appointments seek to facilitate the completion and/or publication of academic work related to the Society of Jesus.
-Applications are welcomed from scholars in the fields of history, spirituality, and pedagogy, among others.
-Applicationsfor the 2020-2021 fellowships are now closed, and candidates will be notified of decisions by January 31, 2020.
+Preference will be given to applications that propose publication projects for the Institute of Jesuit Sources and IJS Studies during their fellowship at the Institute.
+Applications are now welcomed from scholars in the fields of history, spirituality, and pedagogy, among others.
+The submission deadline is January 15, 2022.

 The Institute offers two types of in-residence fellowships: Institute Fellowships, a year-long appointment (September-May), and Senior Research Fellowships, a semester-long appointment.

 The year-long fellowship includes a stipend of $20,000, while the semester-long fellowship offers a stipend of $12,000.
 Additional support for research-related travel during the residency may be available.
 The Institute also provides furnished housing as part of both fellowships.
 Please contact the Institute with any questions, and please indicate in your application’s statement of purpose if you would require special arrangements for your housing.

 Fellowships include personal office space at the Institute and access to the collections in the University’s libraries and those of the colleges and universities in the Boston consortium.
 Candidates are encouraged to consult the extensive listings of Jesuitica holdings at Boston College prior to submitting their applications.
 Preference will be given to applicants in the final stages of writing or revising substantive scholarly work.
 Please indicate in your statement of purpose if you have a preferred publisher or have already signed a contract with one.